 : 2.
 Describe how you plan to mentor (support) the student throughout the proposed activity.
 Be very specific about how many times per week you plan to meet with your student and describe how you will monitor your student's progress.
 (Limit your answer to 500 words or less).

 statement must include timeline for review.
 No research funds will be released until completion of compliance review (research exempt or approved)3.
 This program is designed for frequent face-to-face interactions between the student and faculty mentor.
 If either of you plans to spend periods of time out of the Buffalo/WNY region, describe how your mentoring plan will address this.
 4. The student is expected to devote a minimum of eight weeks of full-time scholarly activity.

-If your student plans to work during the summer of 2017, describe what arrangements you have made with the student and how the part-time or full-time job impacts the student's ability to complete the proposed project.
+If your student plans to work during the summer, describe what arrangements you have made with the student and how the part-time or full-time job impacts the student's ability to complete the proposed project.
 5. Provide a description (1000 word maximum) of your professional accomplishments, including any previous and current scholarly activities that include undergraduate students.
 If you have served as a mentor on a previously funded summer research fellowship(s), you must provide the following information: name of the student(s), brief description of the project, and outcome(s) of the project (e.g, presentations, publications, performances, or other scholarly activities that resulted from the project, including presentations made during the Student Research and Creativity Conference).
 Please do not include an extensive bulleted list of presentations/publications; summarize your scholarly work instead.

 6. Provide a letter of recommendation for your student.